Today's Hours:

 To begin the process, please download this form and email it to the Registrar and Collections Manager at annya.jacobs@montana.edu.
 Please note, that you must attach photos of your potential donation to the email for the form to be submitted and considered.

-The Registrar and Collections Manager and the Curator of History will review your proposal and contact you within three weeks of submitting the proposed donation form.
+The Registrar and Collections Manager and the Curator of Cultural History will review your proposal and contact you within three weeks of submitting the proposed donation form.
 They may decide to present the donation to our Collections Committee or decide that it is inappropriate for the collection.
 All donations to the permanent collection require committee approval; this committee meets every three months.

 Upon committee acceptance, the Registrar and Collections Manager will send you a Deed of Gift, which is the document that transfers legal ownership of the object from you to MOR.
 Once we receive the signed Deed of Gift, your object becomes part of the collection, to be incorporated into our programs and activities accordingly.